Housefull 2: Plot

+Later, Chintu and Dabboo send Sunny and Max respectively with Heena and Bobby on a cruise for an animal safety event.
+There, Sunny and Max attempt to chloroform Bobby and Heena respectively and put them on a lifeboat so their respective girlfriends can win their awards, but spot each other and chloroform themselves, causing all of them to end up on an island.
 In the process, Max and Sunny become friends again, and Heena and Bobby also sort out their relations.
-They find a resort and go home.
+They find a resort where Jai and Jolly are at and go home.
 Max gets engaged to Bobby and Sunny to Heena.
 Jai also falls in love with Parul Patel.
 Chintu blindfolds Jolly, Sunny and Heena, taking them to JD's house.
 After seeing Jolly holding Sunny's garland, JD assumes that Jolly got engaged to Heena.
 Luckily, Sunny convinces him.
-Jolly later reveals to Max and Sunny that his real name is Jwala, and JD was actually a dacoit almost 20 years ago.
+Jolly later reveals to Max, Sunny, and Jai that his real name is Jwala, and JD was actually a dacoit, Jagga Dacoit, almost 20 years ago.
 He also exposes that Parul is JD's friend Batuk Patel's daughter with whom JD had fixed his marriage 20 years ago.

-As Sunny fools Chintu, he calls Dabboo in excitement and tells him that Heena is marrying JD's son Jolly (in real Sunny).
+As Sunny fools Chintu, he calls Dabboo in excitement and tells him that Heena is marrying JD's son Jolly (in actuality Sunny).
 Confused as believing Max to be Jolly, Dabboo takes Max and Bobby to JD's mansion.
-Sunny handles the situation well by fooling J.D. by taking the name of Goddess Bhadrakali as he is her true devotee, stating Max is Jolly's friend who is engaged to Bobby and Max's father is against their marriage.
+Sunny handles the situation well by fooling J.D consistently by taking the name of Goddess Bhadrakali as J.D. is her true devotee, stating Max is Jolly's friend who is engaged to Bobby and Max's father is against their marriage.
 JD then welcomes all of them and tells to stay there till Bobby and Max's marriage.
 Batuk also finally arrives there with Parul.
 Jai and Jolly come to receive them from the airport.
 But when they see Parul, Jai and Jolly/Jwala lie that Jai is Jolly.
 Parul becomes happy hearing this as they love each other.
-J-Lo gives Jolly/Jwala the ultimatum — take me to your house or forget me.
+J-Lo gives Jolly/Jwala the ultimatum to take her to his house or forget her.
 To help Jolly/Jwala, Sunny lies to J.D., saying that J-Lo is his fiancée, and J.D. again agrees to let her live there as Sunny takes the name of Goddess Bhadrakali.
 Sunny and Max lie to their respective fathers-in-law that the other guy is the son of J.D. and a maid servant in the mansion, creating much confusion.